Chris35Wills/Chris35Wills.github.io/courses/Intermediate_python/objects.md

  |      See if the passed value is equal to the secret
 ```

 "GuessGame", defined in this module is a example of a class.
 Classes are used to package up functions with associated data.
 As you can see in the `help()`, we can only see the functions defined in the class.
 There are two functions, `__init__`, which is used to construct a new object of type `GuessGame`, and `guess` which is used to guess the secret.
-As you can see, the first argument to each of these functions is `self`. `self` is a specialy variable that is used by the class to gain access to the data hidden within.
+As you can see, the first argument to each of these functions is `self`. `self` is a special variable that is used by the class to gain access to the data hidden within.

 Lets look again at the source for GuessGame.